openmod-tracker/resolve/docs/source/index.md

 hide-toc: true
 ---
 <!---
-Resolve documentation master file, created by sphinx-quickstart on Sun Feb 14 15:12:03 2021.
+RESOLVE documentation master file, created by sphinx-quickstart on Sun Feb 14 15:12:03 2021.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
 -->

-# Resolve
+# RESOLVE

-Welcome to the new `Resolve` documentation!
+Welcome to the new `RESOLVE` documentation!
 These docs are periodically updated and improved for better user experience.

-`Resolve` is a least-cost capacity expansion model that identifies optimal electricity supply portfolios through capacity expansion and production simulation modeling.
+`RESOLVE` is a least-cost capacity expansion model that identifies optimal electricity supply portfolios through capacity expansion and production simulation modeling.
 Optimal investment plans account for the capital costs of new resources, the variable costs of reliably operating the grid, and additional values such as environmental attributes.
-`Resolve` has been used to support resource planning and valuation for dozens of clients across North America.
+`RESOLVE` has been used to support resource planning and valuation for dozens of clients across North America.

 More detailed information along with relevant projects and reports that have leaned on RESOLVE can be found on [this webpage](https://www.ethree.com/tools/resolve/).